cheshyre/chipt-ward-identities-notes/chipt_ward_ident_notes.md

 The invariance of the generating functional constrains the transformation properties of the external fields which in turn will give rise to the master equation by considering the difference between the functional and its infinitesimally transformed counterpart.
-We require of the generating functional that it is
+We require of the Lagrangian in the presence of external fields that it is

 - Hermitian,
 - Lorentz scalar,